 Hopefully, this gives you some ideas on what you can do with some of your daily, weekly, and monthly sales data when creating flash reports.
-Obviously, you’ll have history where you can do comparisons to previous periods.
+Obviously, you’ll have the history where you can make comparisons to previous periods.
 In this exercise, I wanted to keep it simple.

-When creating any type of flash reporting, remember this important maxim–the goal of any data analysis is to gain meaningful insights that can be turned into actions.
+When creating any flash reporting, remember this critical maxim–the goal of any data analysis is to gain meaningful insights that can be turned into actions.